-Amortization Calculator: A Complete Guide to Your Payment Schedule
+Mortgage Calculator: A Complete Guide to Your Payment Schedule

-Amortization Calculator Usage
+Loan Amortization Calculator Usage

 You can choose whether to see an amortization table showing the principal/interest breakdown of every monthly payment over the life of the mortgage loan, or an abbreviated table showing monthly payments for the first year and annual totals for the remaining years of the mortgage.

-Calculate Your Payment Schedule
+Calculate Your Mortgage Loan Payment Schedule

 Click "calculate" to get your monthly payment amount and an amortization schedule.
-You'll see that most of your mortgage payment will go toward interest in the early years of the loan, with a growing amount going toward principal as the years go by - until finally almost all of your payment goes toward principal at the end.
-For instance, in the first year of a 30-year, $250,000 mortgage with a fixed 5% interest rate, $12,416.24 of your payments goes toward interest, and only $3,688.41 goes toward principal.
+You'll see that most of your mortgage loan payment will go toward interest in the early years of the loan, with a growing amount going toward the loan principal as the years go by - until finally almost all of your payment goes toward principal at the end.
+For instance, in the first year of a 30-year, $250,000 mortgage with a fixed 5% interest rate, $12,416.24 of your payments goes toward interest, and only $3,688.41 goes towards your principal.

 Interest Savings: The Effect of Prepayments

-Now use the amortization calculator to see how prepaying some of the principal saves money over time.
+Now use the mortgage loan calculator to see how prepaying some of the principal saves money over time.
 Enter a monthly, annual, or one-time amount for additional principal prepayment.
 Let's say, for example, you want to pay an extra $50 a month on a mortgage like the one above ($250,000 mortgage, 30-year fixed at 5%).

-See the Savings
+See the Savings from the Mortgage Calculator

-Enter the loan terms in the calculator and 50 in the monthly additional principal prepayment, then click "calculate."
+Enter the loan terms in the mortgage calculator and 50 in the monthly additional principal prepayment, then click "calculate."
 Scroll through the amortization schedule to the final summary.
 By paying $50 extra a month, you knock more than two years off the mortgage and save $21,299 in interest.

 You may also target a certain loan term or monthly payment by using our mortgage prepayment calculator.

 Of course you'll want to consult with your financial advisor about whether it's best to prepay your mortgage or put that money toward something else, such as retirement.
-Check out HSH.com's Homeowner's Guide to Prepaying Your Mortgage for more information.
+Check out HSH's Homeowner's Guide to Prepaying Your Mortgage for more information.